 We run social events such as Quiz nights and Comedy Evenings.
 These raise funds for the school whilst having a fun evening.

 The 200 Club is another way in which we raise money.
 This is a monthly cash lottery.
-Join The 200 Club & win cash: Register to support our school and you could WIN in this monthly cash draw.
+Join The 200 Club and win cash prizes up to £35!
+Register to support our school and you could WIN in this monthly cash draw.

-Septemberfest is a community festival with a range of indoor and outdoor events and activities including sports, craft activities, music, dance, science, and food.
-One of our aims is to be inclusive by keeping entry free and to make many of the activities free or very cheap.
-It is a fun day for all ages.
-Septemberfest is run by the parents, staff and students at the school with lots of other community groups getting involved.
-We are always looking for help to run the event either beforehand or on the day.
+Septemberfest community festival ran from 2011 – 2018 with a range of indoor and outdoor events and activities including sports, craft activities, music, dance, science, and food.
+One of our aims was to be inclusive by keeping entry free and to make many of the activities free or very cheap.
+Septemberfest was run by the parents, staff and students at the school with lots of other community groups getting involved.